Zet237/autokuso/README.md

 * Splitting during a level progression
 * Ending when the run is beaten and stats are shown (tested in speedrun mode only but should theoretically work on all game modes)

+### What it won't do:

+* Starting a new run after you have finished a run.
+This is unfortunately impossible for asl apparently, and you will always need to manually clear splits after finishing a run, but usually you want to keep the finished splits for analysis and sharing screenshots and whatnot anyway.

+### Installation:

-Install by setting "kuso" as the game in your splits, then click on "Activate" for the autosplitter.
-LiveSplit will handle installation by itself, no additional downloads or quirky "layout" settings required.
+Simply set "kuso" as the game name in your splits, then click on "Activate" for the autosplitter.
+LiveSplit will handle installation by itself, no additional downloads required.

 Be sure to set your Livesplit to compare to Game Time as opposed to Real Time!
 Have fun!